kevinstadler/cultevo/README.md

 ## Installation

-In order to install the latest development version you first need the [devtools](https://CRAN.R-project.org/package=devtools) package
+In order to install the latest release from CRAN (recommended) simply call:

-    install.packages("devtools")
+    install.packages("cultevo")

-then install the latest code from the github repository via
+The latest development version from Github can be installed using the [devtools](https://CRAN.R-project.org/package=devtools) package:

     devtools::install_github("kevinstadler/cultevo")